Meet the cast of BBC One’s The Nest - TheNewsTrace

 Who’s Hilary?
 Dan’s sister, and mom to his two younger nephews.

 The place have I seen Fiona Bell earlier than?
-Bell performed Donna Killick in the TV detective sequence Shetland, and performed Gillian Mooney in the sequence Blood.
+Bell performed Donna Killick in the TV detective collection Shetland, and performed Gillian Mooney in the collection Blood.
 She’s additionally starred in Taggart, Royally Ever After, EastEnders, and Acceptable Danger.

 Paul Brannigan performs Doddy